21 Most Underrated American Tourist Spots That Aren’t Overcrowded (Yet)

 You wouldn’t think North America’s tallest sand dunes would be tucked away in southern Colorado, but here they are.
 Great Sand Dunes National Park offers a surreal landscape where you can sandboard by day and stargaze by night.
 Unlike busier national parks, it still feels like a hidden world, with wide-open spaces and few crowds even in peak summer.
 Plus, nearby Medano Creek creates a beach-like oasis right at the base of the dunes in late spring.

-Most people head straight to places like Rocky Mountain National Park, but Great Sand Dunes feels like an adventure all on its own, according to Evie Carrick from Travel + Leisure.
+Most people head straight to places like Rocky Mountain National Park, but Great Sand Dunes feels like an adventure all on its own.
 It’s easy to hike to the top of High Dune for incredible views that look straight out of a sci-fi movie.
 The park is also designated as a Dark Sky Park, so the nighttime skies are absolutely jaw-dropping.
 Just be prepared for some serious calf workouts if you climb the dunes!

 3. Cumberland Island, Georgia